Biedrzu/Cypress-Web-Tests-Automation/README.md

 # Additional info
-1. I decided to write those tests without Classes as I believe it is not required in such cases.
+1. I decided to write those tests without Classes as I believe it is not beneficial in such cases.

 2. When entering https://demoqa.com/books there is an error visible in the console:
 "Uncaught TypeError: g(...).setup is not a function" which causes Cypress to automatically fail.
 For this reason I changed config in support/e2e.js to skip this verification.

 3. Blocked googleads by adding blockHosts: "*.googletagservices.com", into cypress.config.ts
-Not sure if it is desired solution but I believe if we want to cover adverts tests on this page we should cover it in different test suite.
+Not sure if it is desired solution but I believe if we want to cover adverts tests they should be covered in different spec/suite.

 4. Tests for table sorting by titles fail as I would expect the table to be sorted alphabetically by their title and they are not.